aviadra/Cloud-profiler/README.md

 `iTerm_con_port` - The port to add to the connection, to override the system default one.

 `iTerm_use_shared_key` - Toggle the use of the shared key that was used to create the instance.
 While this is not recommended, this is where you usually start.
-The default to to use the shared key.
+The default is to not use the shared key.

 `iTerm_ssh_key` - The name of the key to use. if this is not defined and the "use_shared_key" is set, the key name on the instance is used.